jupyterhub/repo2docker-action/README.md

 - **`DOCKER_PASSWORD`**:
     description: Docker registry password or [access token (recommended)](https://docs.docker.com/docker-hub/access-tokens/).
 If not supplied, credentials must be setup ahead of time.
 - **`DOCKER_REGISTRY`**:
-    description: name of the docker registry.
+    description: domain name of the docker registry.
 If not supplied, this defaults to [DockerHub](https://hub.docker.com/)
 - **`IMAGE_NAME`**:
     name of the image.
 Example - myusername/myContainer.
 If not supplied, this defaults to `<DOCKER_USERNAME/GITHUB_REPOSITORY_NAME>`.
 - **`NOTEBOOK_USER`**: